 - save the details of useful books, journals and articles to your eShelf so you can refer to them later (useful when referencing)

 - if you’re looking for something we don’t have, use the book recommendation form.

 The East Asian Studies subject guide gives more information about online resources for your subject.

-Visit our Information Skills Page to explore workshops and online tutorials designed to help you develop your study and research skills.
+Visit our Information and Digital Literacy page to explore workshops and online tutorials designed to help you develop your study and research skills.